 In previous seasons, his engagements have included Peter Quince A Midsummer Night’s Dream, Leporello Don Giovanni, Sarastro The Magic Flute, Schaunard La bohème, Angelotti Tosca, Armchair / Tree L’enfant et les sortilèges, Alidoro La Cenerentola, Count Horn Un ballo in maschera and Second Gunman in a critically-acclaimed production of Kiss Me, Kate (a role he has also sung for Welsh National Opera, at the Coliseum in London and at the Ravenna Festival in Italy), all for Opera North; The Immigration Officer Flight, Leporello Don Giovanni, Colline La bohème, Count Horn Un ballo in maschera and the silent role of Sante Il segreto di Susanna for Opera Holland Park; and Alidoro La Cenerentola for Scottish Opera.

-His passion for contemporary music has seen John Savournin perform Peter Maxwell Davies’ Eight Songs for a Mad King for the Land’s End Ensemble, Calgary, and the Ossian Ensemble, Kagel’s …den 24.XII.1931 with the Warehouse Ensemble, The Boy Who Lived Down the Lane by Diana Soh at the Performer’s Voice Symposium in Singapore, Stephen Oliver’s A Man of Feeling and the premiere of a song cycle by Edwin Roxburgh (especially written for him) at the Wigmore Hall.
+His passion for contemporary music has seen John Savournin perform Peter Maxwell Davies’ Eight Songs for a Mad King for the Land’s End Ensemble, Calgary, and the Ossian Ensemble, Kagel’s …den 24.XII.1931 with the Warehouse Ensemble, The Boy Who Lived Down the Lane by Diana Soh at the Performer’s Voice Symposium in Singapore, Stephen Oliver’s A Man of Feeling and the premiere of Edwin Roxburgh’s Two Sonnets, written for him, at London’s Wigmore Hall.

 His recordings include Bartolo on the BBC Singers / BBC Concert Orchestra recording of Alfred Cellier’s The Mountebanks for Dutton Epoch, whilst his broadcasts include The Greek Passion, The Magic Flute, Street Scene and In Tune for BBC Radio 3 and ENO’s Drive & Live La bohème for Sky TV.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.